 Give the chicks something to peck on other than each other by placing a log, dangling twine, or other safe to romp on or around item inside of the brooder.

 Chicks can jump and will probably learn to fly quicker than you think.
 Keep those handy dandy facts in mind when placing “toys” inside of the brooder.

 Unless the brooder walls are two feet tall, you will likely need to place chicken wire or a similar type of barrier over the top, and affix it temporarily or permanently in some manner (if the brooder is wood with a door) to prevent the chicks from getting our or curious little ones and pets from getting in.

-Start developing rapport with the chicks early by carefully handling them, talking to them, and hand feeding them healthy treats (like the calcium rich crushed eggs shells shown in the photo above) as soon as they are old enough.
+Start developing rapport with the chicks early by carefully handling them, talking to them, and hand-feeding them healthy treats (like the calcium-rich crushed eggshells shown in the photo above) as soon as they are old enough.